fstarnaud/ozp-documentation-wiki/Iteration-20.md

 ### Center/HUD
 * Investigate providing app submitters instructions on how to allow OZP collect metrics on their app
-* Merge `temp-master` with `master` to begin switching to GitFlow structure. (after TRR)
+* ~~Merge `temp-master` with `master` to begin switching to GitFlow structure. (after TRR)~~ - Now in the Develop Branch
-* Normalize / Automate generation of Shrinkwrap file.
+* ~~Normalize / Automate generation of Shrinkwrap file. ~~ Shrinkwrap has been removed for the time being
-* Fix bugs
+* Fix bugs - This is continuing on to the next iteration

 ### Backend
-* Work on performance scripts (update gatling scripts used for legacy version)
+* Work on performance scripts (update gatling scripts used for legacy version) - Scripts have been updated to work with the new system but still require fine tuning and need to be run.

 ### Webtop
 * Hide metrics link unless user is an app mall admin [#490](https://github.com/ozone-development/ozp-webtop/issues/490)